What you will learn

 The Basis for Sci-Fit

-Sci-Fit uses critical thinking, logical reasoning, and statistical analysis based on scientific data.
+Sci-Fit uses critical thinking, logical reasoning, and statistical analysis of scientific data.
 This system allows us to conclude what works or not, on a higher level than individual experiences.
-With the scientific approach, you ideally collect data as objectively as possible 2There are cases where scientists have lied, cheated, and doctored data.
-This method is therefore not perfect or infallible.
+With the scientific approach, you collect data as objectively as possible.
 And with statistics, you see whether the data applies to larger populations, beyond the sample in your study.
 However, studies and statistical approaches can be flawed or biased.
 Therefore, we also critically analyze studies.

 The three pillars